 Regularly review progress toward meeting the requirements of the GWSA and identify any gaps.

-In practice, this means that updates to the Climate Action Plan will identify initiatives, programs and strategies to meet the requirements of the GWSA, but that the policy and programmatic work needed to fully design implement those initiatives, programs and strategies will be completed elsewhere.
-Specifically, initiatives, programs and strategies will be fully designed either as legislation is developed or state Agencies draft rules, policies or procedures needed to support and guide implementation.
+In practice, this means that updates to the Climate Action Plan will identify initiatives, programs and strategies to meet the requirements of the GWSA, but that the policy and programmatic work needed to fully design and implement those initiatives, programs and strategies will be completed elsewhere.
+Specifically, initiatives, programs and strategies will be fully designed either as legislation is developed or as state Agencies draft rules, policies or procedures needed to support and guide implementation.

 Council Membership